 Harper Canyon Creek will be restored to pre-violation conditions based on the preliminary plans provided by Walls Land and Water (Appendix I), which were based on historical LIDAR data collected pre-violation.
 Preliminary plans created by Hanna-Brunetti (Appendix J) are also used to describe abatement activities throughout the Project area.
-Both of these plans were prepared to address violations documented in the County of Santa Clara's Department of Planning and Development's Incomplete Letter PLN20-139 (Santa Clara County 2020).
+Both of these plan sets were prepared to address violations documented in the County of Santa Clara's Department of Planning and Development's Incomplete Letter PLN20-139 (Santa Clara County 2020) and subsequent "Incomplete" Grading Abatement Application letters (dated October 26, 2021).

-At V-3, the graded stream channel will be restored and aligned to its original condition.
-The floodplain east of the stream channel both north and south of the bridge crossing will be restored, and a 25-foot wide constructed riffle will be added north of the bridge.
+At V-3, the graded stream channel will be restored and aligned to a condition close to its original footprint but designed to reduce grading and allow for a buffer between the access road and the stream in case of high-flow events.
+The sycamore alluvial woodland floodplains along the stream channel both north and south of the bridge crossing will be restored, and a 25-foot-wide constructed riffle will be added north of the bridge.
 Rock slope protection will also be installed just west of the riffle.
 Two additional gravel bars (riffles) will be installed in the restored main channel.
 A rock weir will be added at the entrance to the secondary channel, and the floodplain will be restored to pre-violation conditions.
+South of the bridge, the main channel will be restored, and the current channel will be maintained as a secondary channel.
+Two new floodplains will be added at 11,545 and 8,600 square feet.
+Two 25-footwide constructed riffles will be added to the restored main channel.
+A buried rock weir will be added at the secondary channel entrance.
+Restoration plantings will be placed in the newly created floodplains after grading has been completed to offset impacts from removed trees and will aim to restore sycamore alluvial woodland habitat in the violation area.
+Total grading for V-3 includes approximately 2.68 acres, and total impacts are approximately 3.49 acres, including the temporary disturbance buffer.

-The ford low-water crossing at V-7 will also be repaired and will restore the natural creek bed and bank elevation contours, and removal of the concrete barrier block grade control structures will occur.
+The ford low-water crossing at V-7 will be repaired and will restore the natural creek bed and bank elevation contours, and removal of the concrete barrier block grade control structures will occur.
 The design of the channel bed and bank will be field fit to minimize impacts to the existing riparian vegetation surrounding the area.
-On either side of the low water crossing ford, a new 10% maximum sloped ramp rock-reinforced will be installed for vehicle access only to the west side of the property and not for access to the secondary residence, which is proposed to be removed.
+On either side of the low water crossing ford, a natural rock-reinforced channel low-water wet crossing with a 10% rock-reinforced max sloped ramp will be installed for vehicle access to the west side of the property and not for access to the secondary residence, which is proposed to be removed and converted to a 120-square foot storage shed (V-12).
+Approximate grading quantities at this site is 0.29 acre.

 The reservoir spillway area at V-8 will also be repaired; boulder rip-rap slope protection will be installed, a concrete barrier block weir structure will be removed and replaced with an engineered boulder weir structure, engineered to match the elevation, where a tributary drainage flows into the spillway channel from the north.
 Boulders will be added and reallocated throughout the channel.
-Grading to restore the channel to pre-violation contours will also occur.
+Grading of approximately 0.1 acre to restore the channel at this location to pre-violation contours will also occur.